 - In the lower part of the page, click Next: Save Task Settings and Precheck.

 You can move the pointer over Next: Save Task Settings and Precheck and click Preview OpenAPI parameters to view the parameters to be specified when you call the relevant API operation to configure the DTS task.Note

 - Before you can start the data migration task, DTS performs a precheck.
 You can start the data migration task only after the task passes the precheck.

-- Wait until the Success Rate becomes 100%.
+- Wait until the Success Rate value becomes 100%.
 Then, click Next: Purchase Instance.

-DTS provides several instance classes that have different performance in migration speed.
+DTS provides various instance classes that vary in the migration speed.
 You can select an instance class based on your business scenario.
 For more information, see Specifications of data migration instances.

-- Read and select Data Transmission Service (Pay-as-you-go) Service Terms.
+- Read and select the check box to agree to Data Transmission Service (Pay-as-you-go) Service Terms.

 - Click Buy and Start to start the data migration task.
 You can view the progress of the task in the task list.